rzeldent/esp32-smartdisplay/README.md

 - Works for all known Sunton boards (and more): see [Sunton Boards information](https://github.com/rzeldent/platformio-espressif32-sunton)
 - Full source code

 The next sections will guide you though the process of creating an application.
-However, some knowledge of PlatformIO, C/C++ and LVGL is required!
+However, knowledge of PlatformIO, C/C++ and LVGL is required!

 If you run into problems, first try to open a discussion on the [github esp32-smartdisplay discussion board](https://github.com/rzeldent/esp32-smartdisplay/discussions).